-developed later in perspective I begin with a brief discussion of modernism and postmodernism in general.
-I then look at some of the claims advanced by postmodernists such as Foucault, Braudrillard, Rorty and Lyotard about normativity in general under postmodernism.
-4 The problems for a discourse on economic justice if such claims can be accepted can be recognized quite easily after this exercise.
-I then discuss the undiscussable, namely economic justice and democracy without modernist assumptions.
-5 In the process of doing so I necessarily take a critical view of some of the positions articulated by the postmodernists mentioned before.
-However, this does not lead, I believe, back to the camp of conventional modernism. without being a camp follower I am able to travel some distance with Derrida, Deleuze and Guattari and even Nietzsche.
-6 However, the conclusion is that justice, in particular economic justice, is too important an issue to leave to only French, German and American philosophers (living and dead).
-Economists and other social scientists need to create a conversation among themselves

-4I have not here distinguished between postmodernism and poststructuralism.
+5I have not here distinguished between postmodernism and poststructuralism.
 Instead of an exegesis of schools of thought I am interested in specific premises, arguments and conclusions of particular thinkers.
 Postmodernism serves as a broad enough umbrella to include many such thinkers.
 As I discuss in the next section, in this sense, postmodernism can be contrasted usefully with modernism.
+The proof of the intellectual pudding, economic justice if such claims can be accepted can be recognized quite easily after this exercise.
+I then discuss the undiscussable, namely economic justice, empowerment and democracy without modernist assumptions.6 In the process of doing so I necessarily take a critical view of some of the positions articulated by the postmodernists mentioned before.
+However, this does not lead, I believe, back to the camp of conventional modernism.
+In fact without being a camp follower I am able to travel some distance with Derrida, Deleuze and Guattari and even Nietzsche.
+However, the conclusion is that justice and empowerment, in particular economic justice and economic empowerment, are too important to leave to only French, German and American postmodern philosophers (living and dead).
+Economists and other social scientists need to create a conversation among themselves in this arena.
+One long dead German philosopher, Hegel, can surprisingly be brought to life in this context.
+I show how a particular reading of Hegel can help in the positive discussion of rights, freedom, democracy and justice without foundations .8With this restoration, in the postmodern context, the fictions about democracy and justice are exposed, and thus deeper forms of both democracy and justice can be explored in a world of economic frictions and political conflicts.
+It turns out that this is also a world of hope, struggle and 'postmodern' possibilities.

-The proof of the intellectual pudding, however, is in the structure of specific arguments and not in how the arguments are labeled.
+however, is in the structure of specific arguments and not in how the arguments are labeled.
 However, I do emphasize the commonality among the individual thinkers whenever it exists.
 The more complex evolution of Foucault's thought is addresses in Khan (2001).

-5 As the technically informed reader may guess, the Arrow-Debreu general equilibrium model and the two fundamental theorems of existence and optimality of general equilibrium are rejected here.
+6 As the technically informed reader may guess, the Arrow-Debreu general equilibrium model and the two fundamental theorems of existence and optimality of general equilibrium are rejected here.
 This is for two reasons.
 First, as Stglitz (1994) and others have shown the existence of informational and other imperfections lead to pervasive external effects invalidating the Arrow-Debreu model.
 Second, and more important for this paper, the normative concept of Pareto efficiency is too subjective and weak a standard for ethics and practical policymaking.
 An alternative standard based on a more objective valuation of individuality and capabilities with both Aristotlean and Hegelian connections (Sen 1992,1999; Sen and Nussbaum, 1992; Nussbaum, 1995; Khan, 1995, 1998) can be a more solid standard of ethical evaluations.

-6 The careful reader will notice that I do not directly use the most obvious gambit offered by postmodernists, namely its self-referential inconsistency.
+7 The careful reader will notice that I do not directly use the most obvious gambit offered by postmodernists, namely its self-referential inconsistency.
 Most philosophically unsophisticated versions of postmodernism in fact are self-refuting since they cannot assert the truth of their own positions while denying truth of any kind.
 However, I read Derrida, Deleuze and Guattari and that old 'maestro of suspicion', to use Ricoeur's phrase, Nietzsche as not simple relativists, but rather as radical critics of reason.
 Thus in Deleuze and Guattari, and in Derrida among the contemporaries there are arguments that rationally constrain reason without falling into self-contradiction.
 My purpose here is to put this chastened reason to work in a direction that turns away from both dogmatism and skepticism.